 Many of the items mentioned can be seen in the catwalk video below alongside an exclusive interview with Itala and Declan.

 The brand’s beauty ranges weren’t showcased at the event, so they plan on setting up workshops in the future to give customers a hands on experience.

 The event was a huge success with many people huddled in a circle to take a look at what Uncaptive have to offer.

 Jennifer Shepherd, the event organiser said: “I think it went really well.
-With it being based in the tipi, we haven’t got the opportunity to do practices or run-throughs so it’s all just been practice outside of it and turn up on the day and just really going for it.
-So, that aspect of it worked really well.
+With it being based in the tipi, we haven’t got the opportunity to do practices or run-throughs, so it’s all just been practice outside of it and turn up on the day and just really going for it.
 I think the crowd that came were a really good crowd and they got to see two different types of retailers, so that was really positive for them.
 It’s definitely something that we would do again.